endpoints4s/endpoints4s/README.md

 import endpoints.{XhrClient, CirceCodecsClient}
 /**
   * Defines an HTTP client for the endpoints described in the `CounterAlg` trait.
-  * The derived HTTP client uses XMLHttpRequest to perform requests.
+  * The derived HTTP client uses XMLHttpRequest to perform requests and returns results in a `js.Thenable`.
   */
-object Counter extends CounterAlg with XhrClient with CirceCodecsClient
+object Counter extends CounterAlg with XhrClient with CirceCodecsClient with ThenableClient
 ~~~

 And then: